tmoss4/bahamas-nonprofits/index.md

 [Violets Are Blue][55] - Encourages, develops, and fosters entrepreneurship in Nassau's Inner City communities.

 [YMCA Grand Bahama][49] - To create a community center for sports and recreation that is a safe haven for children, as well as a significant contributor to their development into intelligent, law abiding, and productive citizens.

+[Adrana Lockhart Ministries][60] - Educations for children, homes for the homeless, food for the hungry, medicine for the poor.
+The world calls for, and expects from us, simplicity of life, the spirit of prayer, charity towards all, especially towards the lowly and the poor.

 <!-- Links Start -->